 If you’re looking for anonymous feedback from employees, consider posting your survey via weblink on a company channel or group chat.
 Doing so prevents you from clogging employees’ inboxes, while allowing you to reach them where they interact the most.

-We also post surveys in specific Slack channels.
 These surveys can ask for feedback on anything—from what employees think of a recent all-hands meeting to what snacks they would like to see in the office, or what fitness classes might they be interested in.
-While we don’t do it ourselves, it can be effective to pre-event surveys in group chats, like Gchat or Facebook Messenger.
+While we don’t do it ourselves, it can be effective to post pre-event surveys in group chats, like Gchat or Facebook Messenger.
 Group chats are a great place to ask employees where they would like to have the next holiday party, team offsite, or hack-a-thon.

 We love posting in public channels for informal surveys, but we recommend sending any official HR surveys via individual emails.